 Flu, COVID, RSV: Protect Yourself This Respiratory Virus Season

-It’s that time of year again – respiratory virus season.
+Respiratory virus season comes around every fall.
 That means flu, COVID-19, and Respiratory Syncytial Virus (RSV) will be going around at the same time.
+During the 2024-2025 season in Arizona, there were more than 58,000 COVID cases, 76,000 flu cases, and 17,000 RSV cases reported.

 What you need to know